 The complete Student Privacy Pledge (2020 version) can be read here.

 The specific information collected depends on the user type (i.e. teacher, district/school staff, parent, and student users).
 A list of the personal information collected for each user type of the Product, including the type of information collected, how the information is collected and used within the School Environment, whether other users can view the information, and whether the information is shared outside of the School Environment, is available here.

-Classcraft does not collect the following data:
+Classcraft DOES NOT collect the following data:

-Cookies are small data files that are commonly stored on your device when you use websites and on-line services.
+Cookies are small data files that are commonly stored on your device when you use websites and online services.
 They are widely used to make websites work, or to work more efficiently, as well as to provide reporting information and assist with services or personalization.
-There are also other technologies that are similar to cookies, which may store small amount of data on your device (“local storage”).
+There are also other technologies that are similar to cookies, which may store small amounts of data on your device (“local storage”).

 Classcraft uses the following types of cookies and local storage (collectively called “Cookies” herein):